frink-okn/frink-landing-zone/README.md

 # How to Upload Your Graph to Lake FS
 Theme 1 Teams, there are several ways to upload your graph to Lake FS.
-Instructions for two of those three ways is provided below.
+Instructions for two of the several ways is provided below.

 Upload through the website